KimeuLoise/Kwabena/README.md

 # Kwabena

-My Ghanaian name and day of birth as on date 23-08-2020, By Kimeu Loise
+My Ghanian name and day of birth as on date 23-08-2020, By Kimeu Loise

 Description